tnaumann/wfdb-scaling/README.md

 Cluster Deployment
 ------------------
 Deploying and managing a cluster is often a non-trivial task.
 Therefore, we will be using [StarCluster](http://star.mit.edu/cluster) to quickly and simply create a suitable cluster on Amazon EC2.
+The following assumes you already have an AWS account, so if you do not, head over to [AWS](http://aws.amazon.com/) and create one.

 ### Installing StarCluster